sdwebui-extensions/ComfyUI_PuLID_Flux_ll/README.md

 Solved [ComfyUI-PuLID-Flux](https://github.com/balazik/ComfyUI-PuLID-Flux) model pollution problem and supported using with TeaCache.

 Must uninstall or disable `ComfyUI-PuLID-Flux` and other PuLID-Flux nodes before install this plugin.
-Due to certain reasons, I used the same node name `ApplyPuridFlux`.
+Due to certain reasons, I used the same node name `ApplyPulidFlux`.

 ## Preview (Image with WorkFlow)